lickx/oscollar-dev/README.md

 * Most LSL scripts are licensed as and must remain under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0).

-* The unmodified LSL script ``oc_root`` has the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.
+* Some scripts, most notably ``oc_root`` have the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.

 * Some creative content is licensed as and must remain under the [Creative Commons Attribution-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-sa/4.0/).

-* Everything else that is shared within the metaverse and where no explicit license was applied is covered by the [License Terms for the OpenCollar Role Play Device](https://raw.githubusercontent.com/lickx/opencollar-os/master/LICENSE).
+* Everything else that is shared within the metaverse and where no explicit license was applied is covered by the [License Terms for the OpenCollar Role Play Device](https://raw.githubusercontent.com/lickx/oscollar/master/LICENSE).

 **NOTE:** Please make sure that you have read and understood the full legal text of each license if your interest in OpenCollar goes beyond personal use (i.e. commercial redistribution).
 For human-readable summaries of various licenses, check out [tl;drLegal](https://tldrlegal.com/)